 Remember, the insurance company you are making the claim against will have attorneys representing and fighting for them.
 Lawyers are professionals who spend years and countless hours studying the particulars of the law and gathering knowledge to represent their clients to the best of their abilities.
 The last thing you want to face is being a “fish out of water” when it comes to presenting your case in court.

 We Can Help

-If you or a loved one has been injured as a result of an automobile accident due to the fault of another, please do not hesitate to call the legal experts of Jackel & Phillips, PC for a free legal consultation.
+If you or a loved one has been injured as a result of an automobile accident due to the fault of another, please do not hesitate to call the legal experts of Christopher L. Phillips Law Group for a free legal consultation.
 We will help you assess your case, guide you through the pratfalls of making a personal injury claim and assist you in making a fully informed decision as to how to handle your personal injury claim with the insurance company for the at-fault driver.

 At Christopher L. Phillips Law Group, we have the experience, knowledge and compassion you need for the results you deserve